cyprich/Obsidian/School/CCNA2.md

 - ~~Colon `:`~~
 - ~~Semicolon `;`~~

-Which filtering expression will show all output lines starting from the line matching the filtering expression?
+Which filtering expression will show all output lines starting from the line mathing the filtering expression?
 - ~~Section~~
 - Begin
 - ~~Include~~